Skip to main content

 • energy drinks

-• some herbal teas, for example green tea
+• some herbal teas, for example, green tea and white tea

 You do not need to cut caffeine out completely.
-But you should limit how much you have to no more than 200mg a day.
+But try to limit it to no more than 200mg a day.

 Foods to avoid in pregnancy